The Money Tree

 My plan if WAG declines by March 16 would be to sell to close (STC) the puts prior to expiration and and use the proceeds to lower my cost basis.
 Then, I would sell another round of covered calls.
 The decision to purchase additional put protection would be dependent on how the overall market was acting.

 If you would like more information about Walgreens, I have written about it before.
-You can read it here: http://troysmoneytree.wordpress.com/2012/01/14/new-trade-wag/.
+You can read it here: https://troysmoneytree.wordpress.com/2012/01/14/new-trade-wag/.

 As I mentioned at the beginning of my post I have a few other trades I am considering.
 These also involve executing buy/writes with a protective put.
 Stocks I’m interested in are AVP, BBY, and CHRW.